lbastigk/Nebulite/README.md

     - **self** / **other** / **global** context model, with flexible combinations (**all** and **local**)
     - Event broadcasting between objects or just per-object logic handling

+- **Seamless UI Integration**
+    - ImGui for hardcoded interfaces and tools
+    - RmlUI for complex, styled interfaces (menus, HUDs, etc.)
+    - Custom RmlUI plugins for direct integration with Nebulite's data model and expression system

 <!-- TOC --><a name="quick-start"></a>
 ### Quick Start